jsd4026/tableland-partners-copilot-grok/docs/Guide.md

 Have you renamed it?
 Please type 'yes' to confirm."

-DO NOT proceed with any other tasks until the user confirms they've renamed the conversation.
+DO NOT proceed with any other visible tasks until the user confirms they've renamed the conversation.
+(Guide Retrieval Protocol still runs silently first.)

 Wait for their confirmation.